SunDevilRocketry/sdec/README.md

     </ul>
 </p>
 <p>sol toggle</p>
+<p>Description: Changes the solenoid state.
+The open/close state of the solenoid depends on whether the attached solenoid is normally open or closed. </p>
 <p>Options:
     <ul>
         <li> -n [SOLENOID]: Toggle the SOL[SOLENOID] signal.
 Changes the solenoid number [SOLENOID] state.
 Valid [SOLENOID] inputs range from 1 to 6.</li>